- Home

 Graduates of this Master may find employment as:

-• Research and development engineer
+- Research and development engineer

-• Academician
+- Academician

-• Researcher
+- Researcher

-• Consultant
+- Consultant

 Tuition Fee

-Malaysian Students: Full Time:
+Malaysian Students:

 Part Time:

-* Fees shown are the tuition fees only
+* Fees shown are the tuition fees only.
+Please enquire us for more details.

-** Fees shown are not inclusive of visa processing fee (international students)
+** Fees shown are not inclusive of visa processing fee (international students).

-**** Fees shown are correct at time of publication and subject to change without prior notice.
+**** Fees shown are correct at time of publication and subject to changes without prior notice.

 Program Learning Outcomes